 Spring supports JDK 1.8's java.util.Optional as a method parameter type as an alternative to using 'required' element of some of the annotations.
-Let's understand that with an example.
+Let's explore this with an example.

 Without java.util.Optional